qpv-research-group/rayflare/docs/Options/user_options.rst

 The function default_options is provided so not every value has to be set manually by the user each time.
 All the user options, and their meanings, are listed below.
-As a general rule, values with units of distance (wavelength, depth spacing) are in m while values in degrees are in radians.
+As a general rule, values with units of distance (wavelength, depth spacing) are in m while angles are in radians.

 General options/options for matrix framework
 ---------------------------------------------